project-imas/app-password/README.md

    - SRG-APP-000133-MAPP-000030 Severity-CAT II: The mobile application must not enable other applications or non-privileged processes to modify software libraries.
    - SRG-APP-000243-MAPP-000049 Severity-CAT II: The mobile application must not write data to persistent memory accessible to other applications.
    - SRG-APP-000243-MAPP-000050 Severity_CAT II: The mobile application must not share working memory with other applications or processes.
+4. Finger smudge on screen attack
+  - CWE-807: Reliance on Untrusted Inputs in a Security Decision
-4. Application allows any user to execute application
+5. Application allows any user to execute application
    - CWE-250: Execution with Unnecessary Privileges
    - SRG-APP-000022-MAPP-000009 Severity-CAT II: The mobile application must not permit execution of code without user direction.